eatme-global/internal-documentation/docs/playbook/creating-pos-restaurants.md

 * **Time Zone**
 * **Postal Code**

+For more information:

+* Follow the steps below to obtain the city using the postal code.
+* Visit the following website : <https://www.mingproperty.sg/singapore-district-code/>[](https://www.mingproperty.sg/singapore-district-code/)
+* Then follow the guide mentioned at the website to obtain the details of the city.

 ![Create new POS restaurant Modal](/img/restaurant-details-custom-pos.png "Create new POS restaurant Modal")

-To set the restaurant's location:
+[](https://www.mingproperty.sg/singapore-district-code/)To set the restaurant's location:

 1. Search for the restaurant on the map or enter the restaurant's name and find the location.
 2. Double-click the exact location to automatically set the coordinates.